What are Blue Parks?

-The Global Ocean Refuge System is an initiative developed and led by Marine Conservation Institute.
-The program is designed to catalyze strong protection for 30% of the ecosystems in each marine biogeographic region of the world’s oceans by 2030.
+Blue Parks Awards developed and led by Marine Conservation Institute, are designed to catalyze strong protection for 30% of the ecosystems in each marine biogeographic region of the world’s oceans by 2030.
 It is a strategic, science-based way to safeguard marine ecosystems and recover the diversity and abundance of marine life for us and future generations.

 We use a geographic framework to ensure that all marine regions are protected, from the tropical seas to the polar oceans and from coastlines to the deepest trenches.
 To protect and manage these critically important places, the uses transparent and scientific criteria for effective conservation as well as a prestigious designation – Blue Park – to help incentivize governments and decision makers to protect important ocean places.
 Well-managed areas that protect critical habitats for marine biological diversity will be eligible to earn Platinum, Gold or Silver Blue Parks awards.